-Finally, under existential modals, we are not certain of the facts, but believe that a weak conditional inference is triggered about the actual world - something that should be further investigated (see Tieu et al. 2016, 2017 for relevant data involving embedding under might).
+Finally, under existential modals, we are not certain of the facts, but believe that a weak conditional inference is triggered about the actual world - something that should be further investigated (see Tieu et al. 2016, 2017 for relevant data involving embedding under might, a point to which we briefly return in Section 2.6).
 It might also be that with weak presupposition triggers such as realize the facts have the same unclear status.

 - (20) a.
-Johnny's mother might (i) UP help him. (ii) help him like UP =>? if Johnny's mother helps him, lifting will be involved - punish him. (ii) punish him like this SLAP b.
-Johnny's mother might (i) SLAP =>? if Johnny's mother punishes him, slapping will be involved - c.
-Johnny's mother might realize that he cheated on the exam. =>?
+Johnny's mother might (i) UP help him. (ii) help him like UP this. =>? if Johnny's mother helps him, lifting will be involved - b.
+Johnny's mother might (i) SLAP\ punish him. (ii) punish him like this SLAP\ this =>? if Johnny's mother punishes him, slapping will be involved - c.
+Johnny's mother might realize that he cheated on the exam. - =>?
 Johnny cheated on the exam